An Efficient Randomized Fixed-Precision Algorithm for Tensor Singular Value Decomposition: Introduction

 The organization of this paper is structured as follows: The preliminary concepts and definitions used throughout the paper are introduced in Section \ref{Pre}.
-Section \ref{Sec:TSVD} is devoted to introducing the tubal SVD, tubal QR (t-QR) and algorithms to compute them.
+Section \ref{Sec:TSVD} is devoted to introducing the tensor SVD, tensor QR (t-QR) and algorithms to compute them.
 The proposed algorithm is presented in Section \ref{ProApp} with a detailed discussion on its properties.
+The computational complexity analysis is presented in Section \ref{sec:com}.
 Simulation results are presented in Section \ref{Sec:Sim} and a conclusion is given in Section \ref{Sec:Conclu}.